-- Preview the topics of the day listed on the course plan prior to coming to class, including vocabulary, grammar topics in the "Blaue Seiten" of the textbook, and corresponding homework exercises - to be completed on Connect (unlimited attempts). - Review the content that was covered after each class, complete the corresponding electronic workbook/lab manual (eWBLM) homework on Connect (3 attempts), and listen to any of the audio and video segments that accompany the textbook for further listening practice.
+- Preview the topics of the day listed on the course plan prior to coming to class, including vocabulary, cultural/language notes, grammar topics, and any corresponding homework exercises to be completed on Connect. - Review the content that was covered after each class, complete the corresponding electronic workbook/lab manual (eWBLM) homework on Connect (3 attempts), and listen to any of the audio and video segments that accompany the textbook for further listening practice.

-There is a pronunciation & orthography program included with the eWBLM, which was designed to enhance your speaking and writing skills.
 Regularly making a serious effort in preparing daily for class as well as completing the eWBLM exercises throughout the semester will provide the best preparation for the tests and other tasks.
 As this is an online class, you are responsible for observing all posted due dates, and are encouraged to be self-directed and take responsibility for your learning.